 Sports Medicine & Rehabilitation

-VSC’s department of sports medicine and rehabilitation is divided into two areas of interest, pre-performance and post-performance.
+Dr. Robert Gillette heads the department of sports medicine and rehabilitation that is divided into two areas of interest, pre-performance and post-performance.

 Conditioning and training for optimum output and prevention of illness and injury.